boisgera/bitstream/mkdocs/custom.md

     42

 Here, the `uint` type was merely an identifier for our reader and writer, but "real" types can be used too.
-If you write some data whose type has been associated to a writer, you don't need to specify explicitly the type information.
+If you write some data whose type is the type identifier of a writer, you don't need to specify explicitly the type identifier in writes.

 For example, if we also associate our writer with Python integers:

     >>> bitstream.register(int, writer=write_uint)
     >>> bitstream.register(long, writer=write_uint)

-then every Python integer will be implicitly written to stream with the `write_uint` writer
+then every Python integer will be automatically encoded with the `write_uint` writer

     >>> BitStream(42)